michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.6 - 07/12/2021 =
+- Added warning messages in the unit listing table when the template unit option is not stored properly.
+- Fixed a bug that arguments could not be passed in the test/scratch UI, started in v4.6.5.

 = 4.6.5 - 07/10/2021 =
 - Tweaked the style of thumbnails in the category selection page.